 In addition to the U.S. requirements such as those enforced by the FDA with respect to safety and efficacy of research, testing, development and production, we also must comply with applicable laws and regulations of any foreign jurisdictions in which we operate.
-For example, our Phase 1 trial in Australia in 2022 for CC-42344, our lead Influenza A product candidate, caused us to be subject to the Australian government's laws and regulations pertaining to the research and development, including clinical testing on human subjects, of therapeutic product candidates.
-Our presence in Australia has also subjected us to more general laws applicable to operations abroad, such as the U.S. Foreign Corrupt Practices Act (the "FCPA") and comparable legislation and regulation in foreign jurisdictions.
+For example, as a result of our Phase 1 trial in Australia for CC-42344, our lead Influenza A product candidate, we are subject to the Australian government's laws and regulations pertaining to the research and development, including clinical testing on human subjects, of therapeutic product candidates.
+Further, our Phase 2a study for in the United Kingdom in 2023 for CC-42344 subjects us to similar laws and regulations in the United Kingdom.
+Our presence in foreign countries has also subjected us to more general laws applicable to operations abroad, such as the U.S. Foreign Corrupt Practices Act (the "FCPA") and comparable legislation and regulation in foreign jurisdictions.
 In general, the FCPA prohibits U.S. corporations and their representatives from offering, promising, authorizing or making payments to any foreign government official, government staff member, political party or political candidate to obtain or retain business abroad.
 The scope of the FCPA includes interactions with certain healthcare professionals in many countries.
 Other countries have enacted similar anti-corruption laws and/or regulations.
 Further, because of our reliance on one or more CROs and CMOs with respect to our research and development activities both in the U.S. and in foreign jurisdictions, we may have limited control over compliance with such requirements in certain instances.